zbm-dev/zfsbootmenu/README.md

 * With `mkinitcpio` or `dracut` on Arch
 * With `dracut` on Debian or Ubuntu (installed as `dracut-core` to avoid replacing the system `initramfs-tools` setup)

+## Containerized builds

-If you run Docker or [podman](https://podman.io/), it is also possible to build custom ZFSBootMenu images in a container.
-The [zbm-builder.sh](zbm-builder.sh) script provides a simpler wrapper that will use your own configuration in the current directory to produce custom images.
+If you run Docker or [podman](https://podman.io/), it is also possible to build ZFSBootMenu images in a container.
+Build containers are based on Void Linux and provide a consistent and well-tested environment for creating images with custom configurations.
+The [build guide](BUILD.md) provides a brief overview of the [zbm-builder.sh](zbm-builder.sh) script that provides a simple front-end for containerized builds.
+Advanced users with very specific needs may consult the [container README](docker/releng/README.md) for a more detailed description of ZFSBootMenu build containers.

 # ZFS boot environments

 From the perspective of ZFSBootMenu, a "boot environment" is simply a ZFS filesystem that contains a Linux kernel and initramfs in its `/boot` subdirectory.
 More thorough consideration of the concept is presented in the [boot environment primer](BOOTENVS.md).

-# System prereqs

-To ensure the boot menu can find your kernels, you'll need to ensure `/boot` resides on your ZFS filesystem.
-An example filesystem layout is as follows:
+The following example filesystem layout defines two boot environments as filesystems which define the property `mountpoint=/`:

 ```
 NAME                           USED  AVAIL     REFER  MOUNTPOINT